How to Formally Close a Project

 Hajara AlAmodi, SFPC, PMP

 · Chief Project Officer at Teqlogica Corporation, a software and security services company.
-I have done many projects in software implementation, integration, business continuity, disaster recovery, service delivery etc. I also am a real estate developer and has done residential, infrastructure and commercial projects in India.
+I have done many projects in software implementation, integration, business continuity, disaster recovery, service delivery etc. I also am a real estate investor and developer and have done residential, infrastructure and commercial projects.

 · I believe in working in a projectized manner, because it is cost effective and helps me realize benefits and value sooner and better.
 Project management is relevant to all parts of life.

-She sits on the board of international companies in finance, venture capital, private equity, e- learning, real estate, education and research such as Vivacity Global in Nigeria, Comfort homes builders in India Teqlogica in USA, Red Perit in USA and Faster Capital in UAE.
+She sat on the board of international companies in finance, venture capital, private equity, e- learning, real estate, education and research such as Vivacity Global in Nigeria, Comfort homes builders in India Teqlogica in USA, Red Perit in USA and Faster Capital in UAE.
 She is the co-founder of The startup council, a technology incubator, helping minorities in USA.
-She Co Chairs, the campaign for 2020 Women on Boards in Chicago, which is focused on increasing diversity on corporate boards.
-She also did similar work in the Middle East working and helping the 30% Club, at their research committee.
+She Co Chaired, the campaign for 2020 Women on Boards in Chicago, which is focused on increasing diversity on corporate boards.
+She is also an advisor at 1871 - technology incubator in Chicago, in valuation and fundraising.

-Hajara was recognized as a top ‘director to watch’ by The Private Director Company in 2019 and named on the top 100 people in Finance 2020.
-She is often invited to speak on technology, business growth & investment analysis work, because of her global perspective.
-She also is a project management lecturer, who helps students understand and apply project management techniques, to their businesses and work.
-She says, it is a structured way to minimize risks and maximize ROI.
+Hajara was recognized as a top ‘director to watch’ by The Private Director Association in 2019 and nominated on the top 100 people in Finance 2020.
+She is often invited to speak on project management, business growth & investment management.
+She also is a project management lecturer, who helps students learn and apply project management techniques, to their businesses and projects She says, it is a structured way to minimize risks and maximize ROI.